 Helping out struggling in-laws can be a genuinely kind gesture, but it is never an obligation.
 If you are not in a financial position to offer assistance, or simply choose not to, the pressure to jeopardize your own retirement savings or your children’s financial future is a burden you should not have to carry.
-Money and family make a volatile combination, and opinions on where personal loyalty ends and financial self-preservation begins vary widely.
+Money and family make a volatile combination, and opinions on where personal loyalty ends and financial self-preservation begins vary widely among couples and families.

 There are no universally right or wrong answers to questions this personal.
-That said, the case for securing your own financial foundation before giving money to others is a strong one.
-If your retirement is underfunded or you are not yet where you want to be financially, redirecting capital away from your own future to support someone else’s present rarely makes sense.
+That said, the case for securing your own financial foundation before redirecting money to others is a strong one.
+If your retirement is underfunded, or you are simply not where you want to be financially, pulling capital away from your own future to support someone else’s present rarely makes sense in the long run.

 Before making any major financial decision with a windfall, the numbers deserve a hard look.
-The 4% rule, developed by financial planner Bill Bengen in 1994, has long served as a retirement planning guideline: withdraw 4% of a balanced portfolio in year one, then adjust for inflation annually over a 30-year retirement.
+The 4% rule, developed by financial planner Bill Bengen in 1994, has long served as a retirement planning guideline: withdraw 4% of a balanced portfolio in year one, then adjust for inflation annually across a 30-year retirement.
 By that measure, a $100,000 inheritance could generate roughly $4,000 in annual retirement income.
-Bengen himself updated his recommendation upward to 4.7% in 2025 research based on a more diversified portfolio, while Morningstar’s forward-looking 2025 analysis suggested 3.9% as the appropriate starting rate for those retiring in 2026.
+Bengen himself updated that guidance in his August 2025 book, “A Richer Retirement: Supercharging the 4% Rule to Spend More and Enjoy More,” raising his recommended safe withdrawal rate to 4.7% based on a more diversified, seven-asset-class portfolio.
+Meanwhile, Morningstar’s forward-looking 2025 research suggested 3.9% as the appropriate starting rate for those retiring in 2026.
 The specific number matters less than the underlying principle: every dollar gifted away is a permanent reduction in future income capacity.

-This kind of pressure has become more common.
-The 2025 American Family Survey, conducted by BYU’s Wheatley Institute, found that more than one-third of all Americans experienced an economic crisis in the prior year, a figure that climbed to 50% among the lowest-income households.
+This kind of financial pressure has become increasingly common.
+The 2025 American Family Survey, conducted by BYU’s Wheatley Institute, Deseret News, and BYU’s Center for the Study of Elections and Democracy, found that more than one-third of all Americans experienced an economic crisis in the prior year, a figure that climbed to 50% among the lowest-income households.
+The same survey found that more than 70% of Americans now believe raising children is unaffordable.
 In-laws hitting hard times is not an unusual story right now.
-Whether that shared context creates an obligation for their children’s spouses, though, is a much harder question.
+Whether that shared hardship creates an obligation for their children’s spouses is a much harder question, and one that only the couple involved can answer.

 In this piece, we look at the specific situation of a Reddit user, age 50, whose husband wants to use her recent inheritance to help his family through financial difficulties.
 She does not want to do it, and wonders if she is wrong to feel that way.